Exploring Query Metrics

 Datadog collects explain plans continuously, so a given query can have multiple plans.
 Those plans are normalized and shown separately so that you can see if a query has plans that perform better or have higher relative cost than others.
 For example, the following shows two explain plans for a query, and one has much lower average latency:

 Select a plan to see cost metrics or its JSON.
-Click View All Samples for This Plan to jump over to Query Samples view for the samples associated with it.
+Click View All Samples for This Plan to navigate to Query Samples view for the samples associated with it.

 Not all queries have explain plans, for various reasons, including what type of query it is, or various configuration settings.
 See Troubleshooting for more details.